 - Enjoying a wide variety of job responsibilities, making it is unlikely that you will become bored with your work.

-* Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2012-13 Edition.
+* Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, website last accessed on October 4, 2018.